duke24k/self-driving-car-nd/p5/README.md

 2. Split data into shuffled training and test sets
 3. Train linear SVM using sklearn.svm.LinearSVC().

- The code for this step is contained from the second code cell to the 6th cell of the IPython notebook file, svc_train.ipynb.
+ The code for this step is contained in the 6th cell of the IPython notebook file, svc_train.ipynb.

 ---
 **II.Sliding Window Search**

-I decided to search random window positions at random scales all over the image and came up with this
+I decided to search random window positions using below pyramid and finally came up with this

 1. pyramid = [
            ((64, 64),  [400, 500]),